librato/librato-rails/README.md

 ## Cross-Process Aggregation

 `librato-rails` submits measurements back to the Librato platform on a _per-process_ basis.
-By default these measurements are then combined into a single measurement per top-level tags (default is `service`, `environment`, `host`) before persisting the data.
+By default these measurements are then combined into a single measurement per default tags (detects `service`, `environment` and `host`) before persisting the data.

 For example if you have 4 hosts with 8 unicorn instances each (i.e. 32 processes total), on the Librato site you'll find 4 data streams (1 per host) instead of 32.
 Current pricing applies after aggregation, so in this case you will be charged for 4 streams instead of 32.